-9.2.1.2.5 Output Capacitor Selection
+8.2.1.2.4 Output Capacitor Selection

-The value of the output capacitor, and its ESR, determine the output voltage ripple and load transient performance.
-The output capacitor bank is usually limited by the load transient requirements, rather than the output voltage ripple.
-Equation 6 can be used to estimate a lower bound on the total output capacitance, and an upper bound on the ESR, required to meet a specified load transient.
+The value of the output capacitor and the respective ESR determine the output voltage ripple and load transient performance.
+The output capacitor bank is usually limited by the load transient requirements rather than the output voltage ripple.
+Equation 6 can be used to estimate a lower bound on the total output capacitance, and an upper bound on the ESR that is required to meet a specified load transient.